mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 $ export DJANGO_SETTINGS_MODULE=project.settings
 ```

-Instead of supplying the file path,
-the `DJANGO_SETTINGS_MODULE` should be
-in a Python module dotted notation.

 You may not actually need
 to set `DJANGO_SETTINGS_MODULE` explicitly.
 If you stick with the same settings file